-- Hardware Architecture: Previous studies done in [10] and [11] show that the amount of power consumed in short range radios for idle listening, receiving and sending a packet are comparable.
-[12] shows that the MICA2 motes [13] operating at 433MHz and 0dBm have the power consumption ratio for idle-listening: receiving: transmitting as 1 : 1 : 1.41.
-These studies show receiver hardware as a significant power sink while contributing little to the application itself. - Protocol Stack: Limited hardware capabilities mandate the use of simple MAC protocols which should achieve significant cost and power savings.
-Various isolated approaches to a simple protocol stack (like using an 802.11 based tag sending almost a 50Byte beacon[14]) without significant simplification of the hardware itself may result in power savings on the radio but will still incur some cost for the tag hardware itself.
+- Hardware Architecture: Previous studies done in [6] show that the amount of power consumed in short range radios for idle listening, receiving and sending a packet are comparable.
+[7] shows that the MICA2 motes from CrossBow operating at 433MHz and 0dBm have the power consumption ratio for idle-listening: receiving: transmitting as 1 : 1 : 1.41.
+These studies show receiver hardware as a significant power sink. - Protocol Stack: Limited hardware capabilities mandate the use of simple MAC protocols which should achieve significant cost and power savings.
+Various isolated approaches to a simple protocol stack (like using an 802.11 based tag sending almost a 50Byte beacon[8]) without significant simplification of the hardware itself may result in power savings on the radio but will still incur some cost for the tag hardware itself.

 Based on the above observations we propose the deployment of an asymmetric system design.
-Our approach to the problem is to make an extremely simple tag by completely eliminating the receiver and the channel sensing capabilities and having a simple MAC on the tag.
+Our approach is to make an extremely simple tag by completely eliminating the receiver and the channel sensing capabilities and having a simple MAC on the tag.
 An asymmetric link between the tag and the basestation presents significant cost and power savings for the tags but correspondingly increases the complexity of tag detection at the basestation.

-We are currently in the process of a careful design of an active tag inventory monitoring system, which we call RollCall.
+We are currently designing an active tag inventory monitoring system, which we call RollCall.
 This involves a reconsideration of everything from the tag hardware to the simplification of tag transmission protocols and the specification of basestation algorithms.
 However, this paper is focused on issues related to the redesign of the transmission and reception protocols associated with a transmit only active tag and its base station, and their relation to a robust asset tracking system.
 Our tag hardware design will be described in a subsequent follow-up work as the actual system is deployed.